 - 1) Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The methods and assumptions used by the Company to measure and disclose fair value of the financial assets and liabilities are as follows: - a) Fair value of cash and cash equivalents, receivables and payables are approximately equal to the carrying amount due to their short maturity. - b) For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value are determined based on market quotation price.
 (Including listed stocks and beneficiary certificates, etc.) - c) Fair value of financial instruments with no active market is estimated based on the valuation methods.
-The estimates and assumptions used are consistent with those made by market participants during the pricing of financial instruments. - d) The assessment bases for swap and forward exchange are exchange rates on the Reuters.
-Fair value of each forward exchange contract is calculated based on the exchange rate on each maturity date. - e) Fair value of other financial assets and liabilities are determined based on discounted cash flow analysis.
+The estimates and assumptions used are consistent with those made by market participants during the pricing of financial instruments. - d) The fair value of foreign exchange forward and swap are measured based on the exchange rate provided by an internationally credible price information provider and the forward exchange rate on the maturity date of the individual contract. - e) Fair value of other financial assets and liabilities are determined based on discounted cash flow analysis.
 The interest rates and discount rates assumptions mainly refer to related information of similar instruments and yield curve for the duration, etc.